objcio/articles/2014-09-10-swift-functions.md

 ## Access Controls

-Swift has three levels of [Access Controls](****):
+Swift has three levels of [Access Controls](TODO):

-> * Public access enables entities to be used within any source file from their defining module, and also in a source file from another module that imports the defining module.
+- **Public access** enables entities to be used within any source file from their defining module, and also in a source file from another module that imports the defining module.
 You typically use public access when specifying the public interface to a framework.

-> * Internal access enables entities to be used within any source file from their defining module, but not in any source file outside of that module.
+- **Internal access** enables entities to be used within any source file from their defining module, but not in any source file outside of that module.
 You typically use internal access when defining an app’s or a framework’s internal structure.

-> * Private access restricts the use of an entity to its own defining source file.
+- **Private access** restricts the use of an entity to its own defining source file.
 Use private access to hide the implementation details of a specific piece of functionality.

-By default, every function and variable is **internal**—if you want to change that, you have to use the **private** or **public** keyword in front of every single method and variable:
+By default, every function and variable is internal—if you want to change that, you have to use the `private` or `public` keyword in front of every single method and variable:

 ```swift
 public func myPublicFunc() {